ryekeanemilan/ECE2112_PA4/README.md

 ---

-To start, the Pandas and Matplotlib libraries are imported, and the raw dataset is loaded into a DataFrame using `pd.read_excel()`.
-Since the provided dataset does not come with a pre-calculated average, a new `Average` column must be created manually.
-This is done by adding the scores from Math, Electronics, GEAS, and Communication, then dividing by four to establish a clean mean for every student.
+To start, the Pandas and Matplotlib libraries are imported, and the raw dataset is brought to life as a Dataframe using `pd.read_excel()`.
+Since the provided dataset does not include an' Average' column, a new `Average` column must be computed manually and added.
+This is done by adding the scores from Math, Electronics, GEAS, and Communication, then dividing by 4 to obtain a mean for each student.

 ```
 import pandas as pd